scottdrichards/Association-Rule-Mining-GPU-vs-CPU/report/report.md

 Not only could a significant amount of the problem space fit within the cache, it was all very structured so that a single cache line update (64 bytes) can hold four transactions.
 If all cache accesses missed L1 and L2, you still would likely have a 20 cycle latency for each transaction which will likely be close to how many cycles are consumed to process a single transaction.
 This is why I do not see any cache pressure effects in my results.

+## GPU Approach

+There is a host (CPU) and a device (GPU).
+The host will, first, read the database file.
+It will then copy the database from host memory to dvice global memory.
+To do that it will call cudaMalloc().
+Since the host does not know the device's address space, it will create a pointer in the host memory and instead of sending the pointer to the device, it will send the address of the pointer to the device.
+The device will allocate the requested space in the device global memory and will write the pointer in the address provide by the host.
+The host will then copy/transfer the data from host memory to device global memory.

+GPU is a SIMD machine.
+Several threads are running in parallel executing the same procedure.
+The cells in the database matrix are not dependent on each others.
+So, we can parallelize our program on the basis on number of cells.
+Host machine launches several kernel function, each of which is executing the same procedure.
+We have taken the TILE_WIDTH of 4.

+The kernel is executed on the GPU.
+First, it will transpose the database.
+Then it sorts the database in lexicographical order and finds the equivalent class of length 2.
+After that it will do the intersection of the equivalent sets and calculate the support and confidence percentage.

 ## Results

 After running almost 500 tests continuously over the course of 8 hours, I have the following results.